A legendary polar crossing in the footsteps of the giant Roald Amundsen

 After a final night in Gjoa Haven, we are transferred by cab to the airport to catch our first flight back to Europe.

-véhicule privé Meals: breakfasts in hotel – lunches not included – dinners not included Accommodations: nights in hotel
+véhicule privé approximately 15 minutes Meals: breakfasts in hotel – lunches at leisure (not included) – dinners at leisure (not included) Accommodations: nights in hotel

 Day 30: Landing in Europe